WPManageNinja/paymattic-docs/docs/donation-and-product-fields/add-currency-switcher-in-wordpress-form.md

 ### General Settings

-All the Settings under the General Tab mentioned in the below screenshot are briefly explained:

 - **Required**: Enable this option to make this field mandatory for users to fill in for a successful submission.